Indigenous Awareness Resources

 SGC Land Acknowledgement

-Saskatchewan is built on Treaty 2, 4, 5, 6, 8, and 10 Territory.
+Saskatchewan is located on Treaty 2, 4, 5, 6, 8, and 10 Territory.
 We acknowledge all the many First Nations, Métis, and Inuit whose footsteps have marked these lands for centuries past, and the imprints we’ll make together going forward.
 We recognize the harms and injustices of the past and present.
 We give thanks for the opportunity to ensure the German culture thrives in Saskatchewan alongside the vibrant Indigenous communities.

 Why is it important for non-Indigenous people to learn about Indigenous Peoples?